CTCSS 100 in USA

 Mobile HAM "radar" detector and Automatic Simplex Voice Alert System

 Have you ever driven on an all day trip and never found anyone to talk to?
 Have you passed someone with antennas all over the roof of his car, yet, can't raise him at all?
 Have you tried to look through the Repeater Guide to help you find a local QSO repeater, but find the listing of 10,000 mostly silent repeaters daunting, especially while moving?
 Remember, statistically, one out of every 500 cars you pass is another ham!
 On some interstates, that is one every 10 minutes.

 Voice Alert works perfectly for simplex calling.
-If you are ever in simplex range of anyone running it, you can always call them by simply setting PL-100 (136.5 in Europe) and making a very brief call on 144.39 and suggesting a QSY frequency.
+If you set CTCSS 100 and make a call, every APRS mobile in simplex range will hear your voice coming out of his "normally silent" speaker (136.5 Hz in Europe).
+So make the call on 144.39 and suggesting a QSY frequency.
 He WILL hear you.
 But there are two very important considerations:

 1) Your call must be brief and suggesting a QSY (you are sharing the

 2) You must announce "Voice Alert" in your call.